bmarini/knife-inspect/README.md

 So far it checks if...

-* your chef server has cookbooks you don't have locally
-* your chef server is missing cookbooks you have locally
+* your cookbooks are in sync
-* cookbook versions are not the same between server and local chef repo
-* you have uncommitted changes in a cookbook (assuming your cookbook is a git repo)
+* you have uncommitted changes in a cookbook (assuming your cookbooks are in their own git repos)
-* you have commits in a cookbook that haven't been pushed to your remote (assuming your cookbook is a git repo)
+* you have commits in a cookbook that haven't been pushed to your remote (assuming your cookbooks are in their own git repos)
+* your data bags are in sync
+* your data bag items are in sync
+* your environments are in sync
+* your roles are in sync